zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 Figure 3.
 Loss curve of train and validation set.

 The model achieved an overall accuracy of 79.19% on test dataset, with a precision of 0.82, recall of 0.79, and an F1-score of 0.79.

+### Confusion Matrix
 The confusion matrix below summarizes the results on the test set.

-As observed, the model performs well overall, but it still struggles to distinguish some actual AD cases from Normal Control, resulting in a number of false negatives.
+- True Positives (2825) – These are AD cases correctly predicted as AD.

+- True Negatives (4302) – These are NC cases correctly predicted as NC.

+- False Negatives (1635) – AD cases incorrectly classified as NC.
+This means the model sometimes fails to detect Alzheimer’s when it’s actually present.

+- False Positives (238) – NC cases incorrectly classified as AD.

 <img src="images/confusion_matrix.png" style="width:500px;"/>

 Figure 4.
 Confusion  Matrix

+The model demonstrates strong performance in recognizing NC subjects with a specificity of approximately 94.8%, but its sensitivity for detecting AD cases is relatively lower at around 63.3%.
+This suggests that the model tends to favor predicting the NC class, potentially due to limited feature sensitivity for AD patterns.

 ### Example Predictions on Test Images